 Full Review: Viofo A119 v3 Review

-If you don’t need the rear camera, the Viofo A119 v3 is an excellent choice.
+For those of you who are looking for a single-channel dash cam, the Viofo A119 v3 is an excellent choice.
 It supports buffered, time-lapse, and simple parking modes

-Even though it records at 1080p only, its overall video quality is till very good.
-Extras such as a CPL filter and a GPS mount are available.
+Even though it records at 1080p only, its overall video quality is very good.
+Extras such as a CPL filter and a GPS mount are available, but not included.

 Pros: